Beneficial Insects for your Garden:

 Ladybugs:

-Many peoples favourite, the small but mighty ladybug is one of the most beneficial insects you may find in your garden.
+Many peoples' favourite, the small (but mighty) ladybug is one of the most beneficial insects you may find in your garden.
 Ladybugs are amazing aphid hunters and are a great way to keep down aphid populations in your garden.
+Aphids can be detected by the sticky residue they leave on plant surfaces, called honeydew.
+By sucking the sap from plants, they can damage or weaken your plants.
+The same chemicals that kill aphids will also kill its predators, so consider introducing ladybugs as a natural control to pests like aphids.

 Lacewings:

 These great predators are often mistaken as pests because of their green elongated body.
-Lacewings are excellent aphid hunters and also help pollinate plants!
+Lacewings are excellent pollinators and, just like ladybugs, can also help keep pest populations under control, like aphids, mealybugs, and thrips.

 Ground Beetles: